 The physical attributes of sand play a critical role in cement requirements when preparing specialist (high strength) concrete applications.
 The amount of cement needed has direct cost implications based on cement costs.
-In addition, cement has high CO-emissions associated with its manufacturing.
-While advances and innovation in cement manufacturing and concrete production are lowering overall emissions, and cement requirements, the potential savings are substantial.
-While the specific attributes and cement requirements associated with Bream Bay sand are unknown, the potential savings could be significant.
+In addition, cement has high CO emissions associated with its manufacturing.
+While advances and innovation in cement manufacturing and concrete production are lowering overall emissions and cement requirements, the potential savings are substantial.
+The attributes and cement requirements associated with Pakiri sand are well-known, and the potential cement (and cost) savings relative to using sand from other sources, are significant.

-If Bream Bay sand attributes are consistent with sand from the Pakiri Embayment, and the same cement requirements, then the annual cement (direct costs) and production emissions can be estimated.
-Assuming that on a per cubic meter of concrete basis, 4kg less cement is required (relative to Kaipara sand), then using Bream Bay resource would:
+Assuming that on a per cubic meter of concrete basis, approximately 4kg less cement is required (relative to Kaipara sand), then using Pakiri sand would:

-- Save on cement costs:
+- Save on cement costs \$362,700/y - Emissions saving8

-- o During first three years \$544,000/y

-- o Subsequent years \$906,700/y

-- Emissions saving7
+0 Year 1 \$123,700/y